-TABLE 3 - EXISTING SIDEWALK COVERAGE ON ARTERIAL AND COLLECTOR STREETS
+TABLE 1 - ARTERIAL AND COLLECTOR STREETS

-FIGURE 24 - PROPOSED LONG-TERM SIDEWALK NETWORK
+FIGURE 1 - PROPOSED LONG-TERM SIDEWALK NETWORK

+new sidewalk installation is well planned and connected to the existing network.
 The City should determine a target rate of infill construction and continued maintenance to address all sidewalk deficiencies within a set number of years.
 Complex or challenging sidewalk infill projects such as those requiring relocation of trees, utility poles, fire hydrants, with insufficient slope or where there are restricted right-of-way lands, may be placed outside the scope of the City target for sidewalk infill.